pulkitaggarwl/github-actions/aks-deploy/README.md

 ### Secrets

-- `DOCKER_PASSWORD` – **Required** for private registry or if trust has not been established with AKS.
+- `DOCKER_PASSWORD` – **Optional** if public registry or if trust has been established with AKS.
 This is the password used to log in to your Docker registry.
 - `KUBE_CONFIG_DATA` - **Optional**. "kubectl config" file content with credentials for Kubernetes to access the cluster.
 If we use this option, we wont need ["Azure Login"] action as a precursor to this one.